IntersectMBO/product-website/docs/vision/vision-2030.md

     that provide students and developers with practical experience in Cardano tooling and real-world
     problem-solving through blockchain and AI convergence.
+* **Enable Decentralized Collaboration Tools:** Develop and utilize effective tools and processes that facilitate asynchronous collaboration, transparent feedback, and verifiable decision-making within a distributed and virtual environment.
+Implement strategies to sustain consistent engagement and high-quality contributions across diverse time zones and cultural backgrounds.

 #### 4. Abstract Blockchain Complexity for Mass Adoption